TD22057/insteon-mqtt/docs/mqtt.md

    - 'is_low' is 1 for a low battery, 0 for normal.
    - 'is_low_str' is 'on' for a low battery, 'off' for normal.

+Some battery sensors also issues a heartbeat every 24 hours that can be used to confirm that they are still working.
+Presently, only the Leak sensor is known to use heartbeat messages.
+The following variables can be used for
+templates:

+   - "is_heartbeat" is 1 whenever a heartbeat occurs
+   - "is_heartbeat_str" is "on" whenever a heartbeat occurs
+   - "heartbeat_time" is the Unix timestamp of when the heartbeat occurred

+The Battery Sensor class is also the base for other battery devices that have additional features, namely Motion Sensors, Leak Sensors, and Remotes.

 A sample battery sensor topic and payload configuration is:

    ```